ludovicocaldara/misc-labs/ebr-online/ebr/human-resources/README.md

 </databaseChangeLog>
 ```

-The file `main.xml` will be something like:
+The file `main.xml` includes all the changelogs, so in a single update, ALL the modifications from the initial version to the last changelog will be checked and eventually applied.
 ```
 <?xml version="1.0" encoding="UTF-8"?>
 <databaseChangeLog